khudgins/documentation/tutorials/wordpressdemo/add_services.rst

 Add Services
 ------------

-Adding services to tiers means telling enStratus what service should be installed on servers running in the tier.
+Adding services to tiers means telling Enstratius what service should be installed on servers running in the tier.
 This action only needs to be completed once, no matter how many regions/clouds the tier spans.

-To add a service to a tier, select the tier by clicking on it in the designer diagram and choose +add service. enStratus will present the list of the services available for attaching to the tier.
+To add a service to a tier, select the tier by clicking on it in the designer diagram and choose +add service.
+Enstratius will present the list of the services available for attaching to the tier.
 This list should have at a minimum the two services uploaded above.

 Add Wordpress Service